The Hidden Cost of Family Phone Tag in Home Care

 The math is straightforward

 Phone tag is not just annoying.
-It is a quantifiable drag on your agency's capacity.
+It is a quantifiable drag on your agency's capacity, one that compounds every time a call goes unanswered, every time a sibling calls back because they did not know their brother already did, and every time a nurse gets a text at 9 PM that nobody else will ever see.
 The agencies that solve it first have more time, fewer complaints, and staff who are actually doing the work they were hired to do.

 Previous